qilinO-o/WABIDB/README.md

 ## API
 ### General Instrumentation
 The config of general instrumentation is designed for a match-and-insert semantics.
-It finds expressions in functions that match any target of a target set, and insert certain instructions before and after the specific expressions.<br/>
+It finds expressions in functions that match any target of a target set, and insert certain instructions before and after the specific expressions.

-Note that these targets **MUST** be orthogonal.
-(Or we say the target in front is matched first)
+Note that these targets **MUST** be orthogonal(Or we say the target in front is matched first).

+Inserted instructions should be carefully designed to maintain a still balanced stack after insertions.

 ```cpp
 InstrumentResult instrument(const vector<InstrumentOperation> &operations);